swyxio/gatsby-theme-netlify-identity/README.md

 ## How to Use In Your Gatsby App

+> ⚠️ Make sure to enable Netlify Identity on your site!

 this theme adds `gatsby-plugin-netlity-identity` for you and ships some nice components!

 ```bash